odedrafi/bootcamp-app-k8s-elk/README.md

 # <font color=#728FCE>Pipeline Agent  initialization</font>

+### After applying the environment we will need to configure our pipeline agent either maually, or by creating a script to run the following init commands:
+<span style="color:red">(red section is were to edit to your variables)</span>

 - update the server:
 > sudo apt-get update

 - Install docker with:
 > sudo apt-get install -y docker.io

-- Open acces to fockr run
+- Open acces to dockr run
 >sudo chmod 666 /var/run/docker.

 - Install kubectl with: